Chart Color Schemes

 Scone has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified one major project expected to affect the region: Upper Hunter Energy Park, Aberdeen Valley Fair Commercial Development, AGL Pumped Hydro Projects at Glenbawn and Glennies Creek, and Upper Hunter Battery Energy Storage System (BESS) are key initiatives.
-The following details projects likely to be most relevant.
+AreaSearch identified one major project likely affecting this region: Upper Hunter Energy Park, Aberdeen Valley Fair Commercial Development, AGL Pumped Hydro Projects at Glenbawn and Glennies Creek, Upper Hunter Battery Energy Storage System (BESS).

 Professional plan users can use the search below to filter and access additional projects.